timotheejulien/bloc-notes/_posts/2024/05/2024-05-19-what-to-know-about-threads.md

 ---
 layout: post
-title: "What to know about threads"
+title: "What to know about Threads"
 link: "https://blog.joinmastodon.org/2023/07/what-to-know-about-threads"
 author: N/A
 published_date: "19/05/2024"